oroinc/documentation/user_guide/intro_nav_search.rst

 |

-You will see the page similar to the search results, that will contain all the records with this tag.
+You will see a page that looks similar to the search results and that contains all the records with this tag.

 |